Quintom fields from chiral K-essence cosmology: Abstract

 \section{Abstract}

-In this paper we present an analysis of a chiral cosmological scenario from the perspective of the K-essence formalism.
+In this paper, we present an analysis of a chiral cosmological scenario from the perspective of K-essence formalism.
 In this setup, several scalar fields interact within the kinetic and potential sectors.
-However, we only consider a flat Friedmann-Robertson-Lama$\hat{\i}$tre-Walker (FRLW) universe coupled minimally to two quintom fields: one quintessence and one phantom.
+However, we only consider a flat Friedmann--Robertson--Lama\^{\i}tre--Walker universe coupled minimally to two quintom fields: one quintessence and one phantom.
 We examine a classical cosmological framework, where analytical solutions are obtained.
-Indeed, we present an explanation of the big-bang singularity by means of a big-bounce.
-Moreover, having a barotropic fluid description and for a particular set of parameters the phantom line is in fact crossed.
-On the other hand, for the quantum counterpart, the Wheeler-DeWitt equation is analytically solved for various instances, including the factor ordering problem with a constant Q. Hence, this approach allows us to compute the probability density, which behavior is in effect damped in the two subcases solves classically, observing that the probability density is opens in the direction of the evolution in the phantom field when the factor ordering constant is more negative.
-In other subcase the universe is quantum forever and the classical universe never takes place.
+Indeed, we present an explanation of the ``big-bang'' singularity by means of a ``big-bounce''.
+Moreover, having a barotropic fluid description and for a particular set of parameters, the phantom line is in fact crossed.
+Additionally, for the quantum counterpart, the Wheeler--DeWitt equation is analytically solved for various instances, where the factor-ordering problem has been taken into account (measured by the factor Q).
+Hence, this approach allows us to compute the probability density of the previous two classical subcases.
+It turns out that its behavior is in effect damped as the scale factor and the scalar fields evolve.
+It also tends towards the phantom sector when the factor ordering constant $\rm Q\ll 0$.